Shopify & E-commerce

 Social commerce

-Mobile commerce is growing by 15% year-on-year, but conversion rates remain 50% lower than desktop - this is where the biggest opportunities lie
+“Mobile commerce is growing at 15% year-on-year, but conversion rates remain 50% lower than desktop — this is where the biggest opportunities lie”

 — Stacy Martinet, VP Digital Commerce at Adobe

-Measuring and optimizing
+Measuring and optimising

-Important KPIs
+Key KPIs

-Conversion rate per device: Compare performance between smartphone, tablet, and desktop.
+Conversion rate per device: Compare performance between smartphone, tablet and desktop.

 Average order value (AOV): Mobile orders are often smaller but more frequent.